stevendiaz/stevendiaz.github.io/_posts/2016-04-12-learning-rest.markdown

 of node.js before, so why not?

 #### What database?
-Using Google as my guiding light, I came across RethinkDB(add link) because it had two qualities:
+Using Google as my guiding light, I came across RethinkDB because it had two qualities:

 1. It was compatible with node.js